-The parent who is not traveling may need to provide the traveling parent with a notarized travel authorization allowing them to travel outside of Canada with the children.
+The parent who is not travelling may need to provide the travelling parent with a notarized travel authorization allowing them to travel outside of Canada with the children.

 If the other party refuses to consent to the vacation, discuss this with a lawyer as soon as possible.

 c.
 Manage your extended family members' expectations: As well-intentioned as they may be, extended family members can make a bad situation worse.
 Their own desires to see your children (and to observe cultural or religious traditions) may create unnecessary scheduling complications.

 d.
 Be Flexible: This is a great time to start a new tradition, like opening gifts on December 24th.

 e.
 Respect your child's preferences: Older children will likely have their own thoughts and desires regarding their holiday schedule.
 Try to take this into account when making plans.
 If however, you believe that the other parent has turned the children against you, contact a lawyer as soon as possible.